shabinbael/antiques/README.md

 Based on Yii-2 framework (Advanced template).

-Two languages for interface: English, Russian (i18n, dictionaries in folders /messages/ru, used lajax/yii2-language-picker).
+Three languages for interface: English, Russian, French (i18n, dictionaries in Frontend and Backend folders /messages/ru, /messages/fr, used addition lajax/yii2-language-picker).

-Side menu on backend - kartik-v/yii2-widget-sidenav.
+Side menu on backend - used addition: kartik-v/yii2-widget-sidenav.

 All content in Russian.
 Database stored in folder /sql_mysql_to_import.